Türkiye reveals name of national combat aircraft as KAAN | News.az

 Türkiye reveals name of national combat aircraft as KAAN

-The name of Türkiye's national combat aircraft, known as TF-X, is KAAN, President Recep Tayyip Erdogan announced on Monday, News.Az reports citing Anadolu Agency.
+The name of Türkiye's national combat aircraft, known as TF-X, is KAAN, President Recep Tayyip Erdogan announced on Monday, News.az reports citing Anadolu.

 Türkiye is now in every field – on land, in sea and submarine, in air and space, Erdogan said during an event – "Century of the Future" – organized by the Turkish Aerospace Industries (TAI) in the capital Ankara to introduce its aircraft together, including KAAN.